HidirA/Bird-Whisperer/README.md

 # Bird-Whisperer
-A tool for you to communicate in bird languages
+A tool for you to communicate in bird languages written in Vanilla HTML, CSS and Javascript (no frameworks used)